 M40 - Connecting Chatswood, Willoughby, Naremburn, City, Darlinghurst, Paddington and Bondi Junction.

-M41 – Connecting Macquarie Park, North Ryde, Ryde, Burwood, Campsie, Bexley North and Hurstville.
+M41 - Connecting Macquarie Park, Nth Ryde, Burwood, Campsie, Bexley North and Hurstville.

-M50 – Connecting Drummoyne, Rozelle, the City, Darlinghurst, Moore Park, Randwick and Cooge
+M50 - Connecting Drummoyne, Rozelle, City, Darlinghurst, Moore Park, Randwick and Coogee.

 Benefits of Metrobus